lanceanz/GettingAndCleaningData/README.md

-# README for repo GettingAndCleaningData
+# README for Course Project
-Project assignment for Coursera "Getting and Cleaning Data"
+# Coursera "Getting and Cleaning Data"
 Author: Lance Andrewes
+Date: August 2015

 ##Files Included
 This repository contains the following files as the requirements of the Getting and Cleaning Data Course Project: